Românul: 1883 electoral reform

 By August 1881, when it celebrated its 25th anniversary, Românul had reconciled with the Brătianu PNL-ists.
 Made Brătianu's Interior Minister, Rosetti even toasted to the Premier.
-The anniversary banquet, held at the National Theater Bucharest, was a major affair: the building was donned in Românul memorabilia, and dinner was cooked by master chef Jean Babtisin Mars (including meals invented for the occasion, such as the Românul Salad).
+The anniversary banquet, held at the National Theatre Bucharest, was a major affair: the building was donned in Românul memorabilia, and dinner was cooked by master chef Jean Babtisin Mars (including meals invented for the occasion, such as the Românul Salad).
 The PNL fissures were temporarily sealed, and Românul suggested that, given its reform program, "the future generations could never be grateful enough" to the reunified liberal party.
 The period was one of apparent prosperity.
 After the creation of the Bucharest Stock Exchange in 1882, Românul was hosting the stock quotes, as furnished by the Popp bankers of Hanul cu Tei.
 A twenty-year-old Take Ionescu, later known as political representative of the prosperous middle class, was during those years a reporter at Românul.

 By then, despite the growing marginalization of Rosettist left-wingers, Românul was being popularly identified with Brătianu's program of state capitalism.
 This interval brought some of Eminescu's most violent attacks, which repeatedly suggest imprisoning, institutionalizing or even hanging the Rosettists, as "filibusters" or "parasites".
 Under Costinescu and Maiorescu, Românul and Junimea were again quarreling with each other on literary subjects.
 In a Românul article of February 1882, N. Xenopol stated the case for a revolution in Romanian letters, endorsing the literary realism of a dissident Junimist, Ioan Slavici; he also began a bitter dispute with Eminescu, which reverberated in the liberal newspapers.
 Amused by the wrongly attributed cultural references in Românul, Eminescu mocked its writers for not even mastering the opéra bouffe, let alone classical literature.

 The Rosettists repeatedly tried, and failed, to push their new maximal political agenda, comprising: election reform, complete freedom of the press, independent magistrates and professional sub-prefects.
 The main objective, stated by Rosetti in his editorials, was to erase the electoral law and its constitutional basis.
 His rationale was that the legislators' oversight had rendered the electoral process entirely corrupt, always favoring the rich.
 Românul took up this campaign, proposing to merge the electoral colleges into one, thus doing away with the census suffrage.
 It also vehiculated its director's ideas about modifying the other sections of his own 1866 Constitution: renouncing the "Kingdom" title, fully incorporating Northern Dobruja, creating a legislative commission from legal specialists, and even disestablishing the Citizens' Guard.
 The notion of eliminating the 1st college, representing the country's elite, was attacked by the Conservatives as unsound; the PNL as a whole picked up on the proposal, arguing that "Romania's new social and political context" had elevated the standing of regular Romanian voters, but it still would not follow Rosetti on granting voting rights to all literate men.